Hadar933/ChatBot/README.md

 # ChatBot

- ChatBot 🤖 is a smart chat tool that can be seamlessly integrated into any website.
+ Use ChatBot 🤖 to interact with any website